Near Sharpsburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Antietam Battlefield Board.
 (Marker Number 9.)

-.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil .
 In addition, it is included in the Antietam Campaign War Department Markers series list.
 A significant historical date for this entry is September 17, 1862.

 Location.
 39° 28.87′ N, 77° 44.646′ W. Marker is near Sharpsburg, Maryland, in Washington County.
-Marker is on Cornfield Avenue, on the right when traveling west.
+It is on Cornfield Avenue, on the right when traveling west.
 Located between stops three and four of the driving tour of Antietam Battlefield.
 Touch for map.
 Marker is in this post office area: Sharpsburg MD 21782, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-Battery B (here, next to this marker); a different marker also named First Army Corps (a few steps from this marker); Jackson's Command (a few steps from this marker); U.S. Artillery (a few steps from this marker); Ricketts' Division, First Army Corps (within shouting distance of this marker); a different marker also named Jackson's Command (within shouting distance of this marker); First New Jersey Brigade (within shouting distance of this marker); 90th Pennsylvania (within shouting distance of this marker); 27th Indiana Infantry (within shouting distance of this marker); 137th Pennsylvania Volunteer Infantry (within shouting distance of this marker).
+At least 10 other markers are within walking distance of this marker: Battery B (here, next to this marker); a different marker also named First Army Corps (a few steps from this marker); Jackson's Command (a few steps from this marker); U.S. Artillery (a few steps from this marker); Ricketts' Division, First Army Corps (within shouting distance of this marker); a different marker also named Jackson's Command (within shouting distance of this marker); First New Jersey Brigade (within shouting distance of this marker); 90th Pennsylvania (within shouting distance of this marker); 27th Indiana Infantry (within shouting distance of this marker); 137th Pennsylvania Volunteer Infantry (within shouting distance of this marker).
 Touch for a list and map of all markers in Sharpsburg.

 Also see . . .

-Park Service site.
+1. Antietam Battlefield.
+National Park Service site.
 (Submitted on February 24, 2008, by Craig Swain of Leesburg, Virginia.)

 2. 2nd Brigade, 2nd Division, I Corps.
 The brigade boasted three Medal of Honor awardees from the battle of Antietam.
 Two were from the 90th Pennsylvania Regiment.
 A third, Private Charles Cleveland, was cited for retrieving the 26th New York's colors from a wounded comrade.
 (Submitted on February 24, 2008, by Craig Swain of Leesburg, Virginia.)